 Key Properties and Applications

-- Coefficient of thermal expansion: Approximately 5.3~5.5 ppm/°C (20~500°C), which is highly matched with borosilicate glass (such as Pyrex), avoiding stress cracking caused by temperature changes.
+- Coefficient of thermal expansion: about 5.3~5.5 ppm/°C (20~500°C), well match with borosilicate glass( such as Pyrex), no stress cracking when temperature change.

 - Mechanical properties: